Jovie-Liu/Low-Rank-Conv-TasNet/README.md

   Even at **2.64× compression**, the model recovers most of its performance after fine-tuning.
 - **Factorization is not only post-hoc compression.**
   If introduced early in training, the model can still learn effectively.
-- **Training a factorized model from scratch is much worse.**
-  A short period of normal Conv-TasNet training provides a much better starting point.

 ---